On the Adversarial Robustness of Learning-based Conformal Novelty Detection

 \section{Background}

-We have $n$ null training samples $\{Z_i\}_{i=1}^n$ sharing a common yet \emph{unknown} marginal distribution $P_0$, and $m$ unlabeled testing samples $\{Z_i\}_{i=n+1}^{m+n}$ where $m_0$ of the testing samples share the same distribution as $P_0$ while the rest $m_1=m-m_0$ of them follow different distributions.
+We have $n$ null training samples $\{Z_i\}_{i=1}^n$ sharing a common yet \emph{unknown} marginal distribution $P_0$ (also known as a semi-supervised setting~\cite{mary2022semi}), and $m$ unlabeled testing samples $\{Z_i\}_{i=n+1}^{m+n}$ where $m_0$ of the testing samples share the same distribution as $P_0$ while the rest $m_1=m-m_0$ of them follow different distributions.
+By convention, we will also refer to null samples as \emph{inliers} and non-null samples as \emph{outliers}.
 Let $\Hc_0$ contain all true null indices, while $\Hc_1$ contains all non-null indices in the testing data.
 We define the key performance metrics as follows.
-Let $V$ be the number of true nulls that are incorrectly rejected (false discoveries) and $R$ be the total number of rejections.
+Let $V$ be the number of true nulls that are incorrectly rejected (false discoveries) and $R$ the total number of rejections.
 The FDR is defined as